 But it often took man too long to recognize his own potential.
 "How old will I be before I come of age," he questioned in one lyric, then went on to add his own personal outlook on man's struggle against nature for supremacy: "The constant vogue of triumphs dislocate man so it seems."
-Shaking his tangled head, he explains, "We go to the moon and people are words of Herman Hesse ground their way into Steve's head.
+Shaking his tangled head, he explains, "We go to the moon and people are

+Steve Howe, guitar: The philosophical words of Herman Hesse ground their way into Steve's head.
 And he sat in the Devon countryside furiously writing lyrics to "Close To The Edge."